 The favourable mining economics for the Maldorky deposit, the above average grade (compared with other Braemar region iron ore deposits) and positive logistical factors prompted Havilah to apply for a mining lease.
 The mining lease application is at an advanced stage, with the supporting documentation having been accepted by the regulators and having passed the public consultation phase.

-In a recent development SIMEC Mining (an affiliate of the GFG Alliance) has commenced due diligence on Havilah’s Maldorky and Grants iron ore projects, with the objective of evaluating the commercialisation potential.
-Both projects have a continuous, heavy duty rail link to GFG Alliance’s existing operations at Whyalla.
+SIMEC Mining (an affiliate of the GFG Alliance) had undertaken due diligence on Maldorky, with the objective of evaluating the commercialisation potential.
+The project has a continuous, heavy duty rail link to the Spencer Gulf ports of Whyalla and Port Pirie (and Port Waratah and Port Kembla in the east).